ibm-cloud-docs/codeengine/deploy-scale.md

 # Configuring application scaling
 {: #app-scale}

-With {{site.data.keyword.codeengineshort}}, you don't need to think about scaling because the number of running instances of an application is automatically scaled up or down (to zero) based on incoming workloads.
+With {{site.data.keyword.codeenginefull}}, you don't need to think about scaling because the number of running instances of an application is automatically scaled up or down (to zero) based on incoming workloads.
 With automatic scaling, you don't pay for resources that are not used.
 {: shortdesc}

 {{site.data.keyword.codeengineshort}} monitors the number of requests in the system and scales the application instances up and down in order to meet the load of incoming requests, including any HTTP connections to your application.
 These HTTP connections can be requests that come from outside of your project, from other workloads that are running in your project, or from event producers that you might be subscribed to, regardless of where those producers are located. {{site.data.keyword.codeengineshort}} automatically replicates application instances and configures the network infrastructure to load balance the requests across all instances.